-Pathagoras provides several tools to help you to highlight and 'debug' problems with variables, <<*options*>> and {simplified options} text.
+Pathagoras provides several tools to help you to 'debug' problems with variables, robust <<*options*>> and {simple options} text.

 Alphabetize: